Feedstock characterization

 Project Developers shall provide a comprehensive qualitative description of the feedstock once for each (in addition to the quantitative Feedstock measurements described below).
 This description shall include:

-source of the feedstock (GPS coordinates, name of the quarry/mine/site)
+location of the source (GPS coordinates, name of the quarry/mine/site)

 partner companies extracting the feedstock